idrm/create-panono-backup/README.md

 You will need to install Java 8+ in order to use this app to download your Panono panoramas onto your computer.

-The included backups will contain the equirecetangular image set that Panono creates as well as the UPF package that stores the individual JPGs that comprise each panorama.
+The included backups will contain the equirecetangular image set that Panono creates as well as the UPF package that stores the individual JPGs that comprise each panorama (assuming you elect to download these).

 ### Java installation